lcnstudenthousingporto/caprover_terraform/README.md

 Now, let's make things work!

 Before running the project you must add define some variables in [**config.json**](config.json) file.
-Below is our default content, the only value that you're required to define is your domain.
+Below are the variables you must include and define:

 ```json
 {